Causal Collaborative Filtering: The Proposed Framework

-To solve the problem, we need to answer counterfactual questions such as \textit{what if} an item had or had not been recommended, \textit{what if} we intervene to recommend an item, and \textit{what if} the user had a different interaction history.
+As mentioned above, in many cases of recommender systems we want to answer counterfactual questions such as \textit{what if} an item had (or had not) been recommended, or \textit{what if} the user had a different interaction history.
 Such imaginary cases constitute the \textit{counterfactual world}, in contrast to what happened in the \textit{real world}.
-In the next section, we will show a flexible learning framework based on \textit{counterfactual constraints} to answer the questions for causal collaborative filtering.